Once upon a time, a wise old man asked his son to take a walk with him through the garden.

 Your identity has time to catch up with your aspirations.

-Behind every action is a belief and an identify.
+Behind every action is a belief.

 They are just narratives we have made up, in our minds, about what’s going on.

 A couple of exercises to help you question your beliefs and find your own story;

 - Ask yourself how you feel about the habit you want to create.
 Are you nervous or excited?
 Do you feel psyched up or lousy?
 This is all an indicator of what story you’re telling yourself.
 If you resent doing the habit, or see it as a sacrifice, you’re more likely to give up.
 But people with a strongly positive story will be likely to weather the storm of negative aspects of the habit.